About Cleft Lip and Palate

 I’ve read the word hare lip what does it mean?

 The word “hare” refers to a rabbit, which has a natural indentation in the center of its lip.
 The term is rarely used by professionals, because it is inaccurate and insensitive.
 “Cleft lip” is the correct description of the condition.

 How can I get more information?

 The Cleft Palate Foundation (CPF) has a number of publications for parents of children with clefts, including booklets on infant feeding, on the child from birth to four years, on the school- aged child, and on genetics.
 Modern care of a child born with a cleft lip or cleft palate is best managed by a team of medical, dental, speech, and other specialists.
-Ask Dr. Coaklely to refer you to a “cleft palate team” in your community or state.
+Dr. Coaklely works with several “cleft palate team” in our community, state, and country.